Harassing and Obscene Phone Calls

 In spite of your best efforts, it is still possible that you could be the victim of a series of malicious telephone calls.
 If this should happen, it is important that you do several things to assist the Telephone Services Manager and the University Police in resolving the problem.

 Notify the Telephone Services Manager (Resident Assistant if you live in a dormitory) immediately.
-Although subsequent actions may be coordinated with the University Police, your initial point of contact is the Telephone Services Manager in the Information Technology Center, extension 5050.
+Although subsequent actions may be coordinated with the University Police, your initial point of contact is the Telephone Services Manager in the Information Technology Center, at 994-5050.
 If you are a victim of a threat to the safety of your person, then contact the University Police immediately.
 If you are off-campus, notify either your telephone company or the local police department depending on the seriousness of the calls.

 Write information down.
 Using a log, keep a record of the calls.
 This information can be invaluable in bringing your case to a prompt and successful resolution.